spiral/docs/orm/basics.md

 Once you have your table populated with records, it's time to select some of them to do something.
 Spiral ORM exposes 3 ActiveRecord like methods which you can use for that purposes: `find`, `findOne` and `findByPK`.

 #### FindOne
-To find one record based on some conditions and sorting we can use static method `findOne`, method will return **null** if it's unabled to located required record.
-Since ORM component based on DBAL you are able to specify needed conditions in a short array form (you need normal where statements, check `find` method below).
+To find one record based on some conditions and sorting we can use static method `findOne`, method will return **null** if it's unabled to locate required record.
+Since ORM component based on DBAL you are able to specify needed conditions in a short array form (if you need normal where statements, check `find` method below).

 ```php
 $user = User::findOne(['status' => 'active']);